 About the Competition

-Compositions may also be submitted for specific chamber instrumentation and may be eligible for performance at the Young Composers Concert and a cash award.
-Compositions submitted that fall outside of the choral or chamber instrumentation guidelines will be adjudicated but will not be eligible for awards or for performance.
+Students in elementary school, secondary school, college, and graduate school are eligible to submit compositions.
+Compositions submitted that fall outside of the orchestral or chamber instrumentation guidelines will be adjudicated but will not be eligible for awards or for performance.

 How to Apply

 - Applications for the 2021 NAfME Student Composers Competition are closed.

 - Application for the 2022 NAfME Student Composers Competition will be announced in January 2022.